liweitianux/fg21sim/docs/guide.rst

 Please refer to the
 `configuration specification file <../fg21sim/configs/config.spec>`_ for more information on the available options.
-Also there is a brief `test configuration file <fg21sim-test.conf>`_ which may be useful to test whether this package is correctly installed and runs smoothly.

 Finally, the foregrounds simulation can be kicked off by executing::